grannycart/by-sound-alone_source/notes-and-edits/2025_third-round-edits.md

         * Addressed this in response on Reddit, the WWII style hulls were faster on the surface
     * [ ] Fog doesn't do much to radar.
         * This might be in the category of 1960s-era radar vs today's
+        * edited the text so they are aware of their radar risk
     * [ ] You say black diesel smoke a lot, thats ok when they start but did you mean they do that continuesly?
 Because if so those engines need to be tuned lol.
         * This might be justified by simple stylistic choice to be "like a truck"
     * [X] "As the big diesels spun their turbines" this sencence confuses me you have a tubine on board? do you mean the turbocharger?